10 Tips for Capturing Sharper Images

 1. Avoid Camera Shake

 You want to eliminate all possibility of blur or camera shake in your image.
 To eliminate camera shake causing a problem, raise your shutter speed above 1/1000.
 Even if your hand trembles a bit, the fast shutter won’t allow it to play a role in your image.
-Secondly, switch your shooting mood to High Speed Continuous or Burst Mode to take advantage of the camera’s frames-per-second and shoot many images in a row.
-This ensures that at minimum one in the sequence is perfectly still!
+Secondly, switch your shooting mood to High-Speed Continuous or Burst Mode to take advantage of the camera’s frames-per-second and shoot many images in a row.
+This ensures that, at minimum, one in the sequence is perfectly still!

 2. Check Focus Settings